gogetdata/ggd-recipes/docs/source/meta-recipes.rst

 Creating and testing a meta-recipe is similar to a normal recipe.
 However, meta-recipes required more detail within the data curation script(s).

-More information about creating and testing a meta-recipe see SOMTHING.
+For more information about creating and testing a meta-recipe see :ref:`Creating a ggd meta-recipe <contribute-meta-recipe>`.